WTO General Council

 Excellencies, Ladies and Gentlemen,

-Let me first of all thank you Mr. Chairman, and the Secretariat for
+Let me first of all thank you Mr. Chairman, and the Secretariat for organising this meeting.

 Development Round: Overarching priority

 My overarching priority will be the

 successful completion of the Development Round we initiated in Doha.